Management Groups

 • The message at the top of the page displays the status of the simulation.
 Clicking Review Changes shows the Management Group Preview.

 • When your revisions are complete, click Simulate Changes.
-This updates your draft Management Group restarts the simulation.
+This restarts the simulation.

-• Click Save to update your Management Group, you will see the Revision count and Last modified totals will be updated.
+• Click Save to update your Management Group.
+You will see that the Revision count and Last modified totals will be updated.

 Draft Management Group hierarchy